rl-institut/WAM_APP_FRED/README.md

 | Schema.Tablename | soon |
 | Relation (As FK) | soon |

-??? = Not known at the moment
-soon = Will be provided soon
+??? = Not known at the moment, soon = Will be provided soon